How to Make Buttermilk Fried Chicken

 2

-Dredge in Flour
+Dredge with Flour

 Remove chicken from buttermilk and discard buttermilk.
 Dredge the chicken in self-rising flour.